 What Does Wasabi Taste Like?

-Freshly grated real wasabi is a treat.
+Fresh wasabi paste is a treat.
 It tastes bright and fresh with a hint of a quickly fading sting.
 It is intense yet delicate enough to let the flavor of raw fish shine.

 This characteristic sting is due to the chemical compound allyl isothiocyanate, also found in mustard and horseradish.
 But the burning sensation is much shorter than the fiery spiciness of chili peppers.
 To describe the difference, wasabi burns your nasal passages while chili peppers burn your tongue.

-You may encounter real wasabi at high-end sushi restaurants and Japanese restaurants.
-Wasabi served with sushi highlight the fish’s flavor, not to overwhelm it (FYI, do not ask for more wasabi at a sushi bar.
-Real wasabi is expensive, but it’s also an insult to the sushi chefs who are crafting the perfect balance of fish and spice.
+You may encounter real Japanese wasabi at high-end sushi restaurants and Japanese restaurants.
+Wasabi served with sushi highlights the fish’s flavor, not to overwhelm it (FYI, do not ask for more wasabi at a sushi bar.
+Real wasabi is expensive, and it’s also an insult to the sushi chefs crafting the perfect balance of fish and spice.
 Read more about Japanese dining etiquette here).

-The majority of the wasabi you may encounter, including wasabi in tubes, is horseradish dyed green.
-Although there are some wasabi tubes with some real wasabi mixed in, check the label.
-A sure sign of fake wasabi is an immediate burning sensation in the nose and uniform green color and texture.
+Most of the wasabi you may encounter, including wasabi in tubes, powder form, and small packets, is horseradish with green food coloring and thickening agents like cornstarch.
+Although there are some wasabi tubes with real wasabi paste mixed in, check the label.
+A sure sign of imitation wasabi is an immediate burning sensation in the nose and a uniform green color and pasty texture.
+If you find the real deal at a restaurant or supermarket, consider yourself lucky!

 How To Use

-To make the paste from powdered wasabi, mix with water to reconstitute it into a paste.
+To make the paste from powdered wasabi, mix it with water to reconstitute it into a paste.
 Most powdered wasabi does not include wasabi and is a combination of mustard, horseradish, and food coloring.
+But it has a long shelf life and is fine if you occasionally use it.

 Real wasabi is expensive, whether imported from Japan or cultivated elsewhere.
 It’s susceptible to open air and will lose its flavor in 15 minutes.
 Putting a smear of wasabi under the cut of fish for sushi prevents oxidation.
 Sushi masters will grind wasabi per order and will never make a batch.
 If you see a pile of green paste, it’s fake wasabi.